silverstripe/silverstripe-installer/README.md

 ## Development and Contribution ##

-If you would like to make changes to the SilverStripe core codebase, we have an extensive [guide to contributing code](https://docs.silverstripe.org/en/4/contributing/code/).
+If you would like to make changes to the Silverstripe core codebase, we have an extensive [guide to contributing code](https://docs.silverstripe.org/en/4/contributing/code/).

 ## Links ##